Alzheimer’s Disease is a degenerative brain disease.

 It appears it is incorporated into cell membranes where it alters their signalling, which is of obvious benefit in brain cells.
-Interestingly, Vitamin E lasts longer in the brain than it does in other organs, giving a clue to its importance.
+Interestingly, vitamin E lasts longer in the brain than it does in other organs, giving a clue as to its importance.

-Researchers have also found that it can prevent the oxidative stress which results from amyloid plaque formation.
+Researchers have also found that vitamin E can prevent the oxidative stress which results from amyloid plaque formation.

-Vitamin C rich foods include raw fruit and vegetables such as currants, red peppers, carrots, berries and citrus fruits as well as broccoli, spinach and more.
+Vitamin C rich foods include raw fruit and vegetables such as currants, red peppers, carrots, berries and citrus fruits as well as broccoli and spinach.
 Berries, especially blueberries, contain good levels of vitamin C and E, as well as anti-inflammatory anthocyanins which also act as antioxidants.

 Vitamin E rich foods include seeds, nuts and olive oil.